Selling your tour through our reseller networks

 The importance of positive reviews #

 Tours with positive reviews perform significantly better on all resellers.
-It’s easy to understand why: testimonials from happy customers help to convince new customers, and when you look at the lists of tours in a destination or linked to a specific attraction, you’ll see that they almost always have at least some reviews.
+It’s easy to understand why: testimonials from happy customers help to convince new customers.
+When you look at the lists of tours in a destination or linked to a specific attraction, you’ll see that they almost always have at least some reviews.
 Viator even has a special “Badge of Excellence” category for tours with at least 15 reviews and an average rating above 4.5 out of 5 stars.

 I certify that this review is based on my own experience and is my genuine opinion of this establishment and that I have no personal or business relationship with this establishment, and have not been offered any incentive or payment originating from the establishment to write this review.
 I understand that Tripadvisor has a zero-tolerance policy on fake reviews.

-• Find the tour on Tripadvisor, once it is listed there
+• Find the tour on Tripadvisor, once it’s listed there

-• Scroll down to the Reviews section near the bottom of the page and click on “Write a review”
+• Scroll down to the Contribute section near the bottom of the page and click on “Write a review”

 • Confirm that you’ve actually done the tour and your review is genuine